 No the development will not interrupt any significant views or vistas.
-However it will be viewed in the foreground of Landrake Church.

 Visual merging of development - Will the development result in the visual merging either of two separate areas of built development within a settlement or the countryside or visual coalescence between two settlements or other development e.g. tall structures?